hazelcast/fraud-detection-python/README.md

 * Hazelcast Management Center

 # STEP 1: Set up Your Kubernetes Cluster
 Make sure you have a Kubernetes cluster and your `kubectl` command pointing to it.
 You can use any Kubernetes service provider.
+We will use Google Kubernetes Engine (GKE) in this setup

 In GKE, create a cluster named `hz-fraud-detection-python`.
+Ensure your cluster has 4 nodes with at least 8 VCPUs and 8GB memory each.

 Once created, you can point `kubectl` to it by running
 ```
 gcloud container clusters get-credentials hz-fraud-detection-python --zone europe-west2-a --project <your-gke-project>
 ```

-## Deploy a 3-node Hazelcast cluster, Management Center, Fraud Dashboard and Data loaders
+## Deploy a Management Center, Fraud Dashboard, Data loaders and a 3-node Hazelcast cluster
 First, prepare your Kubernetes cluster with
 ```
 kubectl apply -f https://raw.githubusercontent.com/hazelcast/hazelcast-kubernetes/master/rbac.yaml